umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/index.md

 The Rich Text Editor or RTE as people call it is a great way to create content.
 It is a text editor, that allows you to write longer text pieces with all the formatting options you would need.

-To learn more about what features a  [Rich Text Editor](Rich-Text-Editors/index.md)  offers, it would be a good idea to read this article.
+To learn more about what features the RTE offers, it would be a good idea to read the [Rich Text Editor](Rich-Text-Editors/index.md) article.

 ### Working With Content